Robert Beckford

-Robert Beckford (born 1965) is a British academic theologian and formerly Professor of Climate and Social Justice at the University of Winchester, with associate roles as a Professor of Black Theology at The Queen's Foundation and as a Professor of Theology at VU University, Amsterdam.
+Robert Beckford (born 1965) is a British academic theologian and curently Professor and Head of the department of Social Science and Humanities at the University of Wolverhampton with associate roles as a Professor of Black Theology at The Queen's Foundation and as a Professor of Theology at VU University, Amsterdam.
 His documentaries for both the BBC and Channel 4 have caused debate among the religious community, instigated policy change and won national and international awards.

 Biography

 Early years and education

 Beckford was born to Jamaican parents in Northampton, in the East Midlands of England, and was raised in an African-Caribbean diaspora church.
-He states that his "white, middle-class" religious education teacher "turned me on in a big way to RE and sowed the seeds to think critically about religion and culture", while his maths tutor introduced him to theo-politics and activism of Malcolm X.
+He states that his "white, middle-class" religious education teacher "turned me on in a big way to RE and sowed the seeds to think critically about religion and culture", while his maths tutor introduced him to theo-politics-political theology and activism of Malcolm X.

 After taking A-levels, Beckford studied religion and sociology at Houghton College, New York.
 He then studied for an MA degree in Biblical Hermeneutics at the London School of Theology, Middlesex.
 After a year in community education, he studied for his PhD at the University of Birmingham (UK) while also working part-time at The Queen's Foundation, Birmingham, where he became Britain's first tutor in black theology.

 Career

-Professionally, Beckford is an activist scholar, working in both higher education and social justice campaigns in the UK and abroad.
+Professionally, Beckford is a activist scholar, working in both higher education and social justice campaigns in the UK and abroad.
 He has spent his career in academia, beginning in 1999 as a research fellow at Birmingham University, then becoming a lecturer in African Diaspora Religions & Cultures.
 For two years, he was Reader in Black theology and Popular Culture at Oxford Brookes University and then a visiting Professor of Sociology at Goldsmiths, University of London.
 In 2014, he became the first Professor of Black Theology at a UK institution while working at Canterbury Christ Church University.
 Since May 2021, Beckford has been Professor of Climate and Social Justice at the University of Winchester, with associate roles as a Professor of Black Theology at the Queen's Foundation in Birmingham and Professor of Theology at Vu University in Amsterdam.

 In addition to writing monographs, Beckford has presented more than 20 television documentaries, a dozen BBC radio documentaries, co-written BBC Radio dramas and written and produced a decolonial contemporary gospel music album.
 He has also worked as a BBC Radio presenter for BBC Radio WM.